Parker Retzlaff

-Parker Edward Retzlaff (born May 21, 2003) /raɪtz'lɒf/ is an American professional stock car racing driver.
-He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 99 Chevrolet Camaro SS for Viking Motorsports.
+Parker Edward Retzlaff (/raɪtz'lɒf/; born May 21, 2003) is an American professional stock car racing driver.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 99 Chevrolet Camaro SS for Viking Motorsports and part-time in the NASCAR Craftsman Truck Series, driving the No. 62 Toyota Tundra TRD Pro for Halmar Friesen Racing.